wittfabian/djangae/README.md

 1.0-beta

  - Support for ancestor queries.
 Lots of tests
- - Memcache backed caching by PK and unique constraints
- - Mapreduce handlers and utilities
  - All NotSupportedError tests being skipped, everything passes in the testapp
  - Namespaces handled via the connection settings